fssrepository/myscoutee-old/README.md

 1) The project's aim is to create fairness into the dating world, which makes less exhaustive experience in both end.
    It's not a typical dating site, as even job site or any other site can use the algorithm and technic.
-   (even in this project you can rate for events, not only for people) Instead of swipe, you rate people 1-10 and based on that you will be placed in a graph.
+   (even in this project you can rate for events (which can be a job advertisements or idea or anything else), not only for people)
+   Instead of swipe, you rate people 1-10 and based on that you will be placed in a graph.
    (stronger connections are going to be grouped together) Based on priority each person is being assigned to a random event. (graph algorithm)